saintzaw/tp/docs/UserGuide.md

 Modganiser uses a [Command Line Interface (CLI)](#8-glossary) which may be new to some users.
 We strongly recommend that you read this
 User Guide from start to finish if you are new to Modganiser, although you may choose to skip to more relevant sections if you are used to Java, CLI or Modganiser, which are described below:
-* Our [Table of Contents](#table-of-contents) helps you to  navigate between the different sections quickly
+* Our [Table of Contents](#table-of-contents) helps you to  navigate between the different sections quickly.
 * Our [Set-Up Guide](#4-set-up-guide) provides a step-by-step instructions on how to install Modganiser, and how to use the [Command Line Interface](#8-glossary).
 * Have a look at the [Features](#51-summary-of-features) that Modganiser offers!
-* Our [FAQ](#6-faq) has answers to the most frequently asked questions
+* The [FAQ](#6-faq) has answers to the most frequently asked questions.
-* A [Command Summary](#7-command-summary) provides an overview of the different commands available in Modganiser and their respective formats
+* A [Command Summary](#7-command-summary) is provided to give an overview of the different commands available in Modganiser and their respective formats.
-* The [Glossary](#8-glossary) provides an explanation to the more technical terms in our user guide
+* The [Glossary](#8-glossary) provides an explanation to the more technical terms in our user guide.

 <p style = "text-align:right"><small>Click <a href="#51-summary-of-features">here</a> to jump to the summary of features</small></p>
 <p style = "text-align:right"><small>Click <a href="#top">here</a> to return to the top</small></p>